trixi-framework/TrixiParticles.jl/paper/paper.md

 * *Fluid Systems*
     + Weakly compressible SPH (WCSPH): Standard SPH method originally developed by @Monaghan:1977 to simulate astrophysics applications.
-    + Entropically damped artificial compressibility (EDAC) for SPH: As opposed to the WCSPH scheme, which uses an equation of state, this scheme uses a pressure evolution equation to calculate the pressure, which is derived by @Clausen:2013 and adapted to SPH by @Ramachandran:2019.
+    + Entropically damped artificial compressibility (EDAC) for SPH: As opposed to the WCSPH scheme, which uses an equation of state, this scheme uses a pressure evolution equation to calculate the pressure, which was derived by @Clausen:2013 and adapted to SPH by @Ramachandran:2019.

 * *Structure Systems*
     + Total lagrangian SPH (TLSPH): Method to simulate elastic structures where all quantities are calculated with respect to the initial configuration [@O_Connor:2021].